 Is down always warmer than synthetic sleeping bags?

 High-quality down with a high fill power generally offers a superior warmth-to-weight ratio compared to synthetic insulation.
-However, modern advanced synthetic options are continuously improving and can come close in performance, especially in wet conditions where down struggles.
+However, modern advanced synthetic options are continuously improving and can come close in performance, especially in wet conditions where down struggles to maintain loft.

 Do synthetic sleeping bags lose their warmth over time?

 Yes, synthetic sleeping bags can lose loft and warmth over time due to repeated compression and expansion cycles, which can cause the synthetic fibers to break down.
-This typically gives them a shorter effective lifespan compared to well-cared-for down bags.
+This typically gives them a shorter effective lifespan of 5-10 years compared to well-cared-for down bags, which can last decades.

 Can I wash a down sleeping bag at home?

 Yes, you can wash a down sleeping bag at home using a front-loading washing machine and a specialized down soap.
-It’s crucial to dry it thoroughly on a low heat setting, often with dryer balls, to prevent clumping and restore loft.
-Many prefer professional cleaning for best results.
+It's crucial to dry it thoroughly on a low heat setting, often with dryer balls, to prevent clumping and restore loft.
+Many prefer professional cleaning for optimal results and longevity.

 What is fill power, and how important is it for a down sleeping bag?

-Fill power (FP) measures the loft or fluffiness of down.
-A higher fill power indicates better quality down that traps more air, providing more warmth for its weight and greater compressibility.
-It’s very important for lightweight and warm down sleeping bags.
+Fill power (FP) measures the loft or fluffiness of down, indicating the volume one ounce of down occupies when fully lofted.
+A higher fill power, such as 800 or 900+, indicates better quality down that traps more air, providing more warmth for its weight and greater compressibility.
+It is very important for achieving lightweight and warm down sleeping bags.

 Which type of sleeping bag is better for wet weather conditions?

-Synthetic sleeping bags are generally better for wet weather conditions because their fibers retain most of their insulating properties even when damp or fully wet, unlike untreated down which loses its loft and warmth.
-Hydrophobic down offers some improved resistance but is not waterproof.
+Synthetic sleeping bags are generally better for wet weather conditions because their hydrophobic fibers retain most of their insulating properties even when damp or fully wet.
+Untreated down, in contrast, loses its loft and warmth significantly when wet, though hydrophobic down offers some improved resistance.

 Are there ethical concerns with down sleeping bags?

 Yes, ethical concerns can arise regarding the sourcing of down, particularly live-plucking or force-feeding practices.
-To address this, certifications like the Responsible Down Standard (RDS) ensure that down comes from animals treated humanely, so looking for such certifications is recommended.
+To address this, certifications like the Responsible Down Standard (RDS) ensure that down comes from animals treated humanely, so looking for such certifications is highly recommended when purchasing a down bag.